 This page describes the various features of FolderSync and how to use them.
 If you have problems, try consulting the FAQ or try posting in the forum.
 Thank you.

-Foldersync now uses the ActionBar pattern.
-For general info this UI pattern see here:
+Foldersync uses the ActionBar and Navigation drawer pattern.
+For general info about these user interface patterns see these links:

 FolderSync contains 5 main sections.
 Home (dashboard), File Manager, Sync Status, Accounts and Folderpairs screens.
 To change between them press the dropdown control in the top actionbar to the right of the FolderSync icon, as seen below on the middle screenshot.